eternalseptember/rpi-test/README.md

 * The title of each entry's page is a link to its admin edit page.
 * The title of each category's page is a link to its admin edit page.
 * Archives:
     * `/archive/YYYY/` is the yearly archive index.
 It has that year's calendar printed and then an index listing all of the posts made in that year.
-The calendar's year header is a link to itself, the month headings are links to that month's index of posts (if available), and the day is a link to that day's post archive (if available).
+The calendar's year header is a link to the page itself, the month headings are links to that month's index of posts (if available), and the days are links to that day's post archives (if available).
 There is custom yearly pagination for going to the previous and next years that there are posts for.
     * `/archive/YYYY/MM/` is the index listing all of the posts made in that month.
 There is custom monthly pagination for going to the previous and next months that there are posts for.
     * `/archive/YYYY/MM/DD` or `/archive/YYYY/M/D` is all of the posts made on that day.
 There is custom daily pagination for going to the previous and next days that there are posts for.
 * Advanced search page powered by [django-filter](https://django-filter.readthedocs.io/en/stable/index.html).
-    * **NOTE:** Queries on the title and body fields are joined by **and**.
+    * **NOTE:** Queries on the title and body (as well as other fields) are joined by **and**.
+    * Posts' title and body queries are highlighted.
     * Can search by date on a DateTime field, but the input has to be in month/day/year order, i.e. any combination of `MM/DD/YYYY` or `M/D/YYYY`.
+    * Can search by category tag.
     * Advanced search results are paginated with the [{% querystring %}](https://docs.djangoproject.com/en/5.1/ref/templates/builtins/#dynamic-usage) template tage.
     * Empty or invalid filters *don't* show every post!
-    * Posts' title and body queries are highlighted.

 ### Things that I will eventually experiment with

 * Search for posts without years?
 Like searching for all posts made on my birthday, holidays, anniversary, etc.
-* Search with category tags.
-Toggles for "and" and/or "or".
+* Toggles to search a category tag as "and" (all tags selected) and/or "or" (any of the selected tags).

 ## Things I've Ruled Out